 This is the second post in our series ‘Principles of Data Visualization’ #PoDV

-Whether you create visualizations for product dashboards, or interact with them in your day-to-day work, one way to get the most out of visualizations is to understand the goal behind any visualization.
+Whether you create visualizations for product dashboards or interact with them in your daily work, one way to get the most out of visualizations is to understand the underlying goal.
 It sets the right expectations before you begin to create or analyze the visual, and gives you better results.
 In this post, we’ll look at two common goals in data visualization, and see how they apply to real-world examples.

 Two Goals in Data Visualization

-In a business context, the two main goals that visualizations have are as follows:
+In a business context, the two main goals that visualizations have are to: